TiagooGomess/PRI-Exam-Study/3_vector_model.md

 -   For `Doc3`:
     -   `0.611^2 + 0^2 + 0.725^2 + 0.394^2 = 1`

-The vectors were normalized, so the some of the squares of each component is 1.
+The vectors were normalized, so the sum of the squares of each component is 1.

 <hr>